KILTprotocol/sdk-js/docs/getting-started.md

 Please note that the **same CTYPE can only be stored once** on the blockchain.

-At the end of the process, the `CType` object should contain the following.
+At the end of the process, the `CType` object should match the Ctype below.
 This can be saved anywhere, for example on a CTYPE registry service:

 ```typescript